andyluo7/andyluo7.github.io/_posts/2025-12-09-run-glm-4-6v-on-amd-mi300x-with-vllm.md

 You can also use --tensor-parallel-size 2 and 8 to run on 2 or 8 MI300X GPU.
 The same command can be used to run zai-org/GLM-4.6V-FP8 on 1, 2, 4, 8 MI300X GPU.

-Here are two quick examples of demonstrating the capabilities of GLM-4.6V.
+Once vLLM server is launched, here are two quick examples of demonstrating the capabilities of GLM-4.6V.

 #### Example 1: Visual Grounding